-It's a simple way to provide characterization: if you're highly educated and/or sophisticated you give a likewise name to your pet.
+It's a simple way to provide characterization: if you're highly educated and/or sophisticated you give a similar name to your pet.
 A popular scientist to name cats after is Erwin Schrödinger, best known for his Schrödinger's Cat thought experiment.
 Popular enough to be a Stock Animal Name.

 See also We Named the Monkey "Jack", when the homage is to a personal friend/relative/acquaintance.

-Not to be confused with Tribute to Fido, which is when a name is an homage to a pet.
+Not to be confused with Tribute to Fido, which is when a name is a homage to a pet.

 - The Adventures of Baron Munchausen: Baron Munchausen's horse is named Bucephalus, thus making this trope Older Than Radio.